 When implementing the array-based list, an implementor could allow the size of the array to grow and shrink depending on the number of elements that are actually stored.
 This data structure is known as a dynamic array.
-For example, the Java Vector class implements a dynamic array.
+Both the Java and C^{++}/STL Vector classes implement a dynamic array.
 Dynamic arrays allow the programmer to get around the limitation on the standard array that its size cannot be changed once the array has been created.
 This also means that space need not be allocated to the dynamic array until it is to be used.
 The disadvantage of this approach is that it takes time to deal with space adjustments on the array.
 Each time the array grows in size, its contents must be copied.
 A good implementation of the dynamic array will grow and shrink the array in such a way as to keep the overall cost for a series of insert/delete operations relatively inexpensive, even though an occasional insert/delete operation might be expensive.
-To analyze the cost of dynamic array operations, we need to use a technique known as amortized analysis, which is discussed in Section 14.3.
+A simple rule of thumb is to double the size of the array when it becomes full, and to cut the array size in half when it becomes one quarter full.
+To analyze the overall cost of dynamic array operations over time, we need to use a technique known as amortized analysis, which is discussed in Section 14.3.